Plan Your Stay

 Cooking Indoors And Out

 Each cabin is equipped with a full kitchen and kitchenware for your cooking and dining pleasure.
-There is a gas grill, a small charcoal grill, and a wood burning pizza oven here for your culinary enjoyment!
-Outdoor cooking supplies and utensils are located in Jawz, the green fish house.
+There are gas grills and a wood burning pizza oven here for your culinary enjoyment!

-There is a communal phone in the Roadhouse Building.
+There is no communal phones at TLC.
 Cellphone reception exists at various locations along the Fernberg Road as you drive back towards Ely.
 The nearest location for some cellphone services is the lookout point at Rookie Pond, about ½ mile west on Fernberg Road towards town.

-Pets are only permitted with prior permission, and an added non-refundale cleaning fee of $50 applies.
+Pets are only permitted with prior permission, and an added non-refundable cleaning fee of $50 applies.

 Wireless Internet access is provided on-site in the Roadhouse Building.
 In Ely, it is provided at the Public Library free of charge, and at The Front Porch and Northern Grounds Coffee Shops.